WithPrecedent/theory/README.md

 theory offers tools to make data science more accessible, with a particular emphasis on its use in academic research.
-To that end, the package avoids programming jargon (when possible) and implements a unified code architecture for all stages of a data science project.
+To that end, the package avoids programming jargon (when possible) and implements a unified code architecture for all Phases of a data science project.
 So, classes and methods for data scraping, parsing, munging, merging, preprocessing, modelling, analyzing, and visualizing use the same vocabulary so that theory can be easily used and extended.